robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

 # Conclusions

-Social relations are probably the greatest single cause of happiness and other apects of well-being. (pg.
+Social relations are probably the greatest single cause of happiness and other aspects of well-being. (pg.
 224)

 Friends are very important but how do we find and keep them?
 Part of the answer lies in social skills training, part of it lies in joining leisure groups. (pg.
 225)

-Purpose in life and a sense of meaning can be generated by commitment to goaals. (pg.
+Purpose in life and a sense of meaning can be generated by commitment to goals. (pg.
 225)

 Intelligence has almost no effect on happiness. (pg.
 226)

 It is sometimes said that you can't seek happiness, it has to come as a by-product of other activities.
-But depressed patients certainly seek happiness for themselves, and mental health workers seek it for them, succesfully, and there seems to be no objection to that. (pg.
+But depressed patients certainly seek happiness for themselves, and mental health workers seek it for them, successfully, and there seems to be no objection to that. (pg.
 229)